What's the best way to get started with Ministry Matters™?

 4. Kurland and Lerner, Founder’s Constitution, chap.
 10, doc.
 19.

-If you are currently a student, we offer a special rate of $69 per year.
-Just click the "Student Subscription" tab on the Subscribe Now page.
-Please use your .edu email address to verify your student status, or contact Subscriptions directly if you are training for ministry but do not have a .edu address.
+If you are currently a student and your institution does not subscribe, we offer a special rate of $69 per year.
+View details here Subscribe Now!
+Please use your .edu email address to verify your student status, contact firstname.lastname@example.org if you have questions.

 The Student Subscription includes all the resources of our Premium Subscription at a rate that recognizes the sacrifices you're making to prepare for ministry.

-By using the IRN we tie your Institutional Subscription to only your current enrolled students and faculty.
+By using the code we tie your Group Subscription to only your current enrolled students, faculty, or church leaders.

 - If you have trouble contact Customer Service email@example.com or 1-800-409-5346

-If a student or faculty member is on campus (and we've set up your Institution's IP addresses) and they access the Premium Subscription content it will load.
+If a student or faculty member is on campus, we've set up your Institution's IP addresses, and they access the Premium Subscription content it will load.